 Capstone Program Growth

-The program began in 2001 in cooperation with Honda and had its roots in the Mechanical Engineering department.
 Since its creation in 2009, the Multidisciplinary Engineering Capstone Design offers an innovative option every year.
 It has grown and expanded to incorporate students from many engineering departments, as well as business, industrial design, MBA, and humanities.
 The program recently partnered with the engineering sciences minor, resulting in an even broader diversity of participating students.

 Capstone Project Sub-Programs